-This is the show postponed from 22 October 2020 (via 11 Feb 2021).
-All tickets remain valid for the new date, but if you need a refund, please contact the Box Office (preferably by email) by 11 February 2021.
+This is the show postponed from 7 May 2021 (via 22 October 2020 and 11 Feb 2021).
+All tickets remain valid for the new date, but if you need a refund, please contact the Box Office (preferably by email) by 7 May 2021.

 Lee Memphis King, Europe’s most successful Elvis Presley tribute artist, recreates the essence of the King with consummate ease and an almost unbelievable combination of stunningly accurate vocals and incredible passion in every performance.

 Over the last 10 years as Lee has toured his ‘One Night of Elvis’ he has picked up numerous accolades and has headlined and sold out some of the most prestigious venues across the UK and beyond.
 In August 2016 he completed a sell-out concert tour of Israel, performing to over 8000 fans.